Nigeria–Pakistan relations

 Defence attachés from Pakistan and Russia visit the communications tent at the Nigerian Air Force Base, Abuja, Nigeria, on July 21, 2008, during Africa Endeavor 2008.

 Nigeria–Pakistan relations are the bilateral relations between Pakistan and Nigeria.
-Pakistan maintains a High Commission in Abuja, while Nigeria also operates a High Commission in Islamabad as well as a consulate-general in Karachi.
+Pakistan maintains a High Commission in Abuja, while Nigeria operates a High Commission in Islamabad and a consulate-general in Karachi.
 The Government of Pakistan plans to open a trade mission agency in Lagos and the Government of Nigeria is also expected to open its trade mission agency in Karachi.

 The two states have maintained a close relationship, which was described by the Defence Minister of Nigeria as "friendly" and like a "family tie".

 Both countries are republics in the Commonwealth of Nations and members of the Organisation of Islamic Cooperation.

 History

 Relations between Pakistan and Nigeria are friendly, affable and strong.
-In January 2009, Nigeria's then Minister of Defence, Shittima Musa, announced that "Nigeria and Pakistan would continue to maintain closer relations" and stated that the two countries have also declared to forge closer military ties, especially in the areas of military training and transfer of technology.
+In January 2009, Nigeria's then Minister of Defence, Shittima Musa, stated that "Nigeria and Pakistan would continue to maintain closer relations" and that the two countries had also declared to forge closer military ties, especially in military training and transfer of technology.

 Nigeria and Pakistan are both members of the Organisation of Islamic Cooperation and the Commonwealth of Nations.